Heart Attack Symptoms in Women: Why are they often different?

 3. Upper Back, Jaw, or Neck Pain

-Unlike the sharp chest pains often reported by men, women may feel a dull, spreading discomfort in areas like the upper back, jaw, or neck.
+Unlike the sharp chest pain often reported by men, women may experience dull pain that radiates to areas such as the upper back, jaw, or neck.

-Persistent nausea and dizziness, often mistaken for stress or digestion issues, are early indicators that should not be ignored.
+Persistent nausea and dizziness, often misinterpreted as stress or digestive problems, are early signs that should not be ignored.

 5. Chest Discomfort

-While not always the primary symptom, women may still experience tightness or pressure in the chest.
+Although it is not always the main symptom, women may experience tightness or pressure in the chest.

 Mary Thompson, a 52-year-old fitness enthusiast, felt consistent back pain and fatigue for weeks.
 Thinking it was due to stress, she delayed visiting her doctor.
 A routine checkup revealed a blocked artery, and she underwent successful treatment.
 Mary’s story underlines the importance of recognizing subtle symptoms and seeking timely medical advice.